-Garlic Herb Pizza Crust is one of their all time favorites, especially if I am making a stuffed crust pizza in that batch.
-This crust is versatile for what toppings you can use and I have even used a little extra dough to make breadsticks that are then ‘coated’ in butter.
-Yum!
+Garlic Herb Pizza Crust is one of their all-time favorites, especially if I am making a stuffed crust pizza in that batch.

 Making Garlic Herb Pizza Crust

 **Note ~ links to products are Amazon affiliate links.
 Should you choose to purchase through them, I will make a few cents on the dollar.
 Thank you to anyone who does help support the blog through affiliate shopping. **

 When I first started making homemade bread and pizza, I used a bread machine.
 This is great when you have a small family and just need a single large pizza.
 I’ve gone through a few different machines and currently have a Cuisinart Breadmaker that I do like.
 However, we’ve ‘upgraded’ to using the Bosch stand mixer to do a triple batch of dough.

 Tools Used When Making Pizza at Home